 There are two costs to consider when your business is planning to use a short code:

-The volume-based cost of messages you sent from a short code
+The volume-based cost of messages you send from a short code

 Short codes are leased monthly.
 Dedicated short codes are more expensive than shared short codes, costing $750 to $1500 per month depending on the type you choose.
 If you send messages sparingly or need two-way communication, long codes might be more cost-effective.

 CM.com has direct connections to hundreds of networks worldwide.
 Our vast global reach helps us get the most competitive pricing in the short code marketplace for our customers.